ksett7/LEAPs/content/leaps/leap-4.md

 V4.2 will lower and tighten the trading range and extend the liquidity mining program for an additional week.
 The rewards will continue to be reduced by an additional 10%, 18,750 LYRA each week while the program is in effect.
 We will continue to evaluate market forces and conditions during this program.
 Council may change the range required to receive rewards at any time with 24 hours notice or discontinue the program at any time with 72 hours notice.
 Any changes will be announced via discord

+V4.3 will lower and tighten the trading range and extend the liquidity mining program through round 3 of ignition, January 7th.
+We will continue to evaluate market forces and conditions during this program.
+Council may change the range required to receive rewards at any time with 24 hours notice or discontinue the program at any time with 24 hours notice.
+Any changes will be announced via discord

 This information will help inform future incentive programs.